trezor/cython-hidapi/README.rst

 Documentation can be built using Sphinx::

-   $ cd doc && make html
+   $ cd docs && make html

-The HTML output will be in `doc/_build/html`.
+The HTML output will be in `docs/_build/html`.

 The documentation is extracted from the code using `autodoc`.